coveo/source.coveo.com/_posts/2020-05-14-the-teams-behind-your-queries.md

 It starts with a simple UI, either as a simple recommendation or a search box rendered in the browser.

 Behind these pixels, there are multiple teams working hard to make sure it looks and works great.
-At the core, we have _Search UI (**TypeScript, React, JavaScript, Golang, Terraform, K8S**)_, a team that is responsible for developing the Coveo UI library that our clients use to integrate Coveo into their systems.
+At the core, we have _Search UI (**TypeScript, React, JavaScript, Go, Terraform, Kubernetes**)_, a team that is responsible for developing the [Coveo UI library](https://github.com/coveo/search-ui) that our clients use to integrate Coveo into their systems.
 They are also developing a WYSIWYG application that allows non-developer customers to customize their UI integration, and most recently, the team is creating a new backend service that will allow customers to host and bootstrap the creation process of the UI.

-Then, the following teams help integrate the UI and adapt Coveo inside multiple use cases: _Salesforce Integration (**TypeScript, JavaScript, Salesforce**), Sitecore (**C#, Typescript, React**), Commerce (**Java, Spring Boot, AWS, Terraform, K8s, Docker, Typescript, React, Redux,  SCSS**)_ , and _ServiceNow (**C#, JavaScript**)_.
+Then, the following teams help integrate the UI and adapt Coveo inside multiple use cases: _Salesforce Integration (**TypeScript, JavaScript, Salesforce**), Sitecore (**C#, Typescript, React**), Commerce (**Java, Spring Boot, AWS, Terraform, Kubernetes, Docker, Typescript, React, Redux, SCSS**)_ , and _ServiceNow (**C#, JavaScript**)_.
 Each team’s goal is to fully integrate Coveo inside their associated use case and make sure it’s convenient and easy to use.

 These teams work closely with our _UX (**Sketch, InVision, Adobe Suite, Confluence, Google Drive, LucidCharts**)_ and _Demo (**JavaScript, TypeScript, Python, Go, AWS, Salesforce**)_ teams.
 The _UX_ team’s goal is to design the user’s journey across all Coveo products based on various user research and design activities, in collaboration with PMs.
 They monitor and validate the development of new features to ensure simple, usable, and appealing user interfaces.